Celtics vs. Magic Player Props Betting Odds

 |3PM

-- Friday's over/under for Banchero is 20.5 points, 0.2 fewer than his season average.
+- The 22.5-point over/under for Banchero on Sunday is 2.1 higher than his season scoring average.

 Check out all the prop bet options FanDuel has to offer!